Time-saving synchronised browser testing.

-When you’re making responsive websites, there’s a lot of tweaking and testing to do.
-BrowserSync makes your workflow faster by synchronising URLs, interactions and code changes across multiple devices.
+BrowserSync makes your tweaking and testing faster by synchronising file changes and interactions across multiple devices.
 It’s wicked-fast and totally free.

-Your scroll, click, refresh and form actions are mirrored to browsers while you test.
+Your scroll, click, refresh and form actions are mirrored between browsers while you test.

 Browsers are automatically updated as you change HTML, CSS, images and other project files.

 Instantly sync between your desktop, tablet and phone.
-Perfect for responsive designs.
+Perfect for coding responsive designs.

 Ready to use with websites running on PHP, ASP, Rails and more.
-Fine with static files too.
+Great with static files too.

 Built on Node.js to support Windows, MacOS and Linux.
 Setup in less than 5 minutes.